tdack/inverted-pendulum/README.md

 The `dts` directory includes device tree overlays for the eQEP modules to enable direct memory map use of them using the bbb-eqep class.

+The PyBBIO-epwmss and PyBBIO-eqep device tree overlays installed by default in `lib/firmware/` are equivalent and do not require the device tree compiler.

+Access to eqep1 requires disabling of the HDMI interface.
+See (uEnv.txt)[uEnv.txt] for an example of disabling the HDMI interface.

 `load_overlays.sh` is a simple shell script to load the relevant overlays for the peripherals that are being used on the BBB.